Nafusa Mountains campaign: New loyalist offensive, rebel fight for supply line

 On 28 April, loyalist forces re-captured the Wazzin border crossing with Tunisia after a swift advance in which they pushed the rebels back over the border into Tunisia where the fighting continued on the edge of the Tunisian border town of Dehiba.
 State TV stated that several rebels were killed and others captured in the attack on the border post.
 Later during the day, the rebels attempted a counter-attack.
-Initially, they claimed to had re-taken the post.
+Initially, they claimed to have re-taken the post.
 However, Reuters denied it later by confirming that the loyalists were still in full control.
 During the confusion when it was thought that the rebels had won scores of civilian vehicles attempted to re-enter Libya from Tunisia.
 But, they quickly turned back when they found Gaddafi's forces were still at the border crossing.
-Heavy fighting continued into the night, with rebels apparently massing for a renewed attack against the better-armed loyalists and during the evening the rebels once again claimed to had re-taken the crossing after they received reinforcements from Zintan.
+Heavy fighting continued into the night, with rebels apparently massing for a renewed attack against the better-armed loyalists and during the evening the rebels once again claimed to have re-taken the crossing after they received reinforcements from Zintan.
 Still, this claim was also later found to be untrue.

 The next morning, loyalist troops advanced from the crossing post of Wazzin in pursuit of the rebels, who had retreated onto Tunisian soil after a night of fighting, over the border and engaged them in the center of the town of Dehiba.
 Soon after that clashes between Gaddafi and Tunisian troops were reported, but the Tunisian news agency TAP said Tunisian forces only fired in the air and did not clash directly with the Libyans.
 The Tunisian military soon seized loyalist troops and led them back over the border.
-At the same time, the rebels claimed for a third time to had re-taken the border post which was apparently confirmed by an AFP news crew.
+At the same time, the rebels claimed for a third time to have re-taken the border post which was apparently confirmed by an AFP news crew.
 However, after nightfall, Gaddafi's forces resumed their bombardment of the crossing in an apparent attempt to return and the government said it had regained control over the Libyan side of the border.
 Meanwhile, air strikes hit Gaddafi forces surrounding the town of Zintan.

 On 1 May, a caller on Al Jazeera said that the city of Zintan came under attack from Grad missiles the previous day, and pro-Gaddafi forces attempted to enter the town.
 During the bombardment, NATO planes could be heard overhead.
 The next day, it was reported that rebels in the town of Yafran were under heavy siege and running out of vital supplies, contradicting earlier reports by the rebels that the town was captured by loyalist forces.
 In addition, rebels had apparently retaken the border crossing at Wazzin, while they claimed that NATO air-strikes destroyed 10–12 loyalist vehicles east of Zintan.